darenm/darenm.github.io/_posts/2022-02-05-native-api-and-winui.md

     add_library(heman SHARED ${HEMAN_SOURCE} ${MATH_SOURCE} test/hut.c heman.def)
     ```

-20. Open the **heman.def** file and the following to the bottom of the list
+20. Open the **heman.def** file and add the following to the bottom of the list

     ```text
     hut_read_image